 Every website needs a home on the Internet and this will be on a server.
 The type of server matters because some are incredibly slow, outdated and run old versions of server software (this type of hosting is usually cheaper!).
 Some servers crash frequently which causes websites to be 'offline' and others are efficient and well maintained.

-Webgloss hosts your website on reliable, business quality servers and includes all hosting in your monthly fee.
+Webgloss hosts websites on reliable, business quality servers and includes all hosting in your monthly fee.

 If you need a Hampshire web designer to build a new website for your business then why not give Webgloss a go?
 With no tie in contract and a low